pjssilva/NLPModelsAlgencan.jl/README.md

 If you have your own copy of `libalgencan.so` (note that you need a shared library), you can use it.
-Just create an environment variable like below pointing to the directory where the library find resides *before* installing NLPModelsAlgencan.jl.
+Just create an environment variable like below pointing to the directory where the library resides *before* installing NLPModelsAlgencan.jl.

 ```bash